War: The Reality Behind the Rose-Colored Glasses

 In the 1970s, specifically with the 1975 Algiers Accord, the U.S. and the Shah of Iran used the Kurds as leverage against Saddam Hussein, only to abruptly cut off all aid and leave them to be crushed once a diplomatic deal was reached.
 Henry Kissinger famously dismissed the moral obligation afterward, noting that “covert action should not be confused with missionary work.”

-We saw it again in 1991, when the first President George Bush encouraged the Iraqi people to “take matters into their own hands.”
+We saw it again in 1991, when President George H.W.
+Bush encouraged the Iraqi people to “take matters into their own hands.”
+Sound familiar?
 The Kurds and Shiites rose up, believing the U.S. had their back, only to be abandoned as Saddam’s helicopter gunships decimated the uprising.
-While we eventually set up a No-Fly Zone, the initial silence cost tens of thousands of lives.
+While the U.S. eventually set up a No-Fly Zone, the initial silence cost tens of thousands of lives.
 These aren’t just footnotes; they are the reasons why ‘great plans’ can lead to nightmares rather than a dream.

 This brings us to the ultimate contradiction: Even if the bombs do their job and the Peshmerga’s military objective succeeds, how does the U.S. build the “democracy” Trump promised?
 This is where USAID would traditionally step in.
 Historically, USAID has been the primary vehicle for “soft power” – rebuilding civil society, training judicial officials, and fostering the democratic institutions necessary to prevent a power vacuum.